ugm616/helpdesk/README.md

 Only edits involve cosmetic changes, Makktu's original functions were not touched.

 I have only made these pages available for the original creator to review for themselves.

+If Makktu is happy with the changes, I will send him these files and delete this repository as I don't want to have their hard work in multiple places.
 _________________________________________________

 A simple, lightweight search application for finding rooms and departments in the UHCW Walsgrave building (hopefully more locations to be added).